The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 You must have a half dome permit in order to climb half dome.

-Lyell Canyon is the other SOBO trailhead option, but my least favorite pick because you miss out on some really beautiful sections of the JMT, including the Cathedral Lakes Area, Half Dome, and Clouds Rest.
+Lyell Canyon is the other SOBO trailhead option, but it’s my least favorite pick because you miss out on some really beautiful sections of the JMT, including the Cathedral Lakes Area, Half Dome, and Clouds Rest.
 Still, it’s an option, and possibly less competitive (though I doubt it).
 I sectioned hiked Lyell Canyon to Devils Postpile once before and absolutely loved it, but still I think it would be a shame to miss out on the Yosemite Valley area of the JMT.

 • Night 1 Camp Option: Upper Lyell Canyon